BMI measures whether a person is at risk of overweight disease. But is BMI a reliable tool? Read about how WW look at the matter.

-Weight Watchers Flex® is a safe way to lose weight.
+WW Flex® is a safe way to lose weight.
 At the beginning of your weight journey it may valuable to be aware of your Body Mass Index , so you have an idea of your health risks in relation to your weight.
-With the help of Weight Watchers, you recommend that you lose weight at a rate of 1-2lb per week, without having to count calories or going hungry.
+With the help of WW, we recommend that you lose weight at a rate of 1-2lb per week, without having to count calories or going hungry.

 Feel free to measure your waist size to get a more complete picture of your weight.
 How to use:

 - Measure the waist in height with the navel, midway between the lower rib and the hip leg.
 Measure the waist in height with the navel, midway between the lower rib and the hip leg

 - Stand relaxed with your legs slightly apart.
 Take a deep breath and breathe out just before you measure

 Abdominal fat is defined as a waist measurement over 32"/88cm in women and over 40"/102cm in men.